Aravind-Jalda/interview-prep/AWS/aws-basic-q&a.md

 ---

-## 1. What is AWS?
+## 1. What is AWS?.
-AWS (Amazon Web Services) is a cloud platform that provides services like compute, storage, networking, and databases on demand.
+AWS (Amazon Web Services) is a cloud platform that provides services like compute, storage, networking, and databases on demand...

 ---